In this article, we help to dispel and demystify some of the most common myths around car insurance,

 8. Insurers are not allowed to apply differential treatment

-You would think this is the case, however, under section 5(2) of the Equal Status Act, 2000 car insurers in Ireland are allowed to price discriminate and charge different customers different premiums based on their age, residence, as well as other factors.
+You would think this is the case, however, under section 5(2) of the Equal Status Act, 2000 car insurers in Ireland are allowed to price discriminate and charge different customers different premiums based on their age, address, the type of car they're driving as well as other factors.
 For example, if you’re a young driver living in the city and it’s your first time purchasing cover then your premium will be higher than an older driver who lives in a rural area.

 9. Insurers can discriminate based on sex